-Wake the Demons/First-Year Tailgate, September 8
+Wake the Demons/First-Year Tailgate, August 30

-Saturday, September 8, against Towson.
-Kick off the 2018 Wake Forest football season with your class!
-Wake Forest University Athletics and Campus Life sponsor a free event with food trucks, music and prizes exclusively for the incoming class at the first home football game.
+Kick off the 2019 Wake Forest football season with your class at the game against Utah State!
+Athletics and Campus Life sponsor a free event with food trucks, music and prizes exclusively for the incoming class at the first home football game.
 Storm the field with your class prior to the game and open the gate for the team.
 Free food, music and tons of Deacon spirit!